 Ten of the best things to do on a South Island road trip

-Te Waipounamu — the stunning South Island of New Zealand — gobsmacks holidaymakers from across the globe.
+Te Waipounamu — the South Island of New Zealand — gobsmacks holidaymakers with its extraordinary natural beauty and array of experiences.

 Here are ten of the best things to do on a South Island road trip, which can all be ticked off heading in an anti-clockwise direction from the top of the west coast.
 You’ll need around ten to twelve days to cover them all.
 Plan to spend at least two or three days in Queenstown.